msivakum16/ETSassignment2/README.md

 # ETSassignment2
-This repository contains code and data for the assignment 2
+This repository contains code and data for the assignment 2:

+Classification.ipynb : consists of the code to perfrom the classification of labels task github_issues.ipynb : consists of the code to extract the github issues from the rails project